 Potential Other Benefit or Disadvantage Relevant Information Patients' ability to achieve major life goals MG affects particularly women in their early related to education, work, or family life working lives leading to reduced working hours, slow career progression, and early retirement.
 It also impacts women during childbearing years and may lead to delayed childbearing due, in part, to the toxicities of the treatments.
-Caregivers' quality of life and/or ability to Caregivers may be needed to help with travel, achieve major life goals related to education, work, or family life feeding, and communication.
-Patients' ability to manage and sustain treatment given the complexity of regimen Not applicable Society's goal of reducing health inequities MG tends to present at younger ages in women and later ages in men.
-It also presents significantly earlier for Black Americans, and they Other (as relevant) may have a more severe disease course.
-Not applicable
+Caregivers' quality of life and/or ability to Caregivers may be needed to help with travel, achieve major life goals related to education, feeding, and communication. work, or family life Patients' ability to manage and sustain Not applicable treatment given the complexity of regimen Society's goal of reducing health inequities MG tends to present at younger ages in women and later ages in men.
+It also presents significantly earlier for Black Americans, and they may have a more severe disease course.
+Other (as relevant) Not applicable